 When you dump the dirty water from the recovery tank, take into account the chemicals or detergents used in the cleaning process.
 Be mindful of the environment and co-workers when you discard the dirty water.
 If the chemicals involved are too dangerous to be sent to public drainage systems or ground water, refer to either the label’s disposal instructions or your company’s own chemical disposal protocols.

-Most floor scrubbers have two tanks – one for the clean water and solution, and one for the dirty water.
-Be sure to read the instruction manual for your scrubber prior to operation to understand how the tanks are removed and properly reattached.
+Most floor scrubbers have two tanks – one for the clean water and solution (the intake or solution tank), and one for the dirty water (the recovery tank).
+Be sure to read the instruction manual for your scrubber prior to operation and know which is which.
+Some units have removable tanks, so be sure to learn in advance how to remove and reattach them properly.
 You don’t want to be stranded in the middle of the floor with a tank full of dirty water, only to realize that you don’t know how to remove the tank.

-When you are finished with a job, don’t ever leave dirty water in the recovery tank.
+When you are finished with a job, never leave dirty water in the recovery tank.
 This will promote buildup of foam and potentially harmful chemicals, and will reduce the effective life of your floor scrubber.

 Pro Tip: Kink the hose a little near the end where you hold it before letting out the dirty water.
 This will help you to keep the flow under control when it rushes out.
 Once the flow of dirty water is controlled, you can just let the hose sit by the drain to finish draining.
 Thoroughly spray out the recovery tank with the drainage hose still at the drain to clean out the residual dirt and detergent.

 If your scrubber has a cylindrical scrub deck, it likely has a small debris hopper which should be emptied and cleaned daily as well.